avengers-p7/Avengers_P7_Documents/Setup Load Balancers for Dev Network.md

 CLB is the original load balancer offering in AWS, providing basic load balancing across multiple EC2 instances.
 It operates at both the application and transport layers, supporting HTTP, HTTPS, TCP, and SSL traffic.
-CLB offers a simple and easy-to-use load balancing solution, but it lacks some of the advanced features and scalability capabilities of ALB and NLB.
+CLB offers a simple and easy-to-use load-balancing solution, but it lacks some of the advanced features and scalability capabilities of ALB and NLB.

-# Steps to configure an Application load balancer in AWS
+# POC of Load-Balancer

-Step 1: Launch the two instances on the AWS management console named Dev A and Dev B. Go to services and select the load balancer.
+**Step 1** Launch the two instances on the AWS management console named Dev A and Dev B. Go to services and select the load balancer.

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/4c19d2e8-5419-4246-ba1c-a59d0c13ba37)

-Step 2: Click on Create the load balancer.
+**Step 2** Click on Create the load balancer.

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/f4e6bddf-eb7f-4eb5-898e-1435ed20455b)

-Step 3: Select Application Load Balancer and click on Create.
+**Step 3** Select Application Load Balancer and click on Create.

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/2ab09578-bc24-4427-aafa-6e2051d1b476